alex-palmer616/CyberSecurityProject/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat-config.yml or metricbeat-config.yml to `/etc/filebeat/` or `/etc/metricbeat/` respectivly
+- Copy the [filebeat-config.yml](/CyberSecurityProject/ansible/filebeat-config.yml) or [metricbeat-config.yml](/CyberSecurityProject/ansible/metricbeat-config.yml) to `/etc/filebeat/` or `/etc/metricbeat/` respectivly
 - Update the hosts file to create a new group with the IP addresses of the machines you want the playbook to run -- You can also add new IP addresses to an already existing group to run the playbook on newly added machines
 - Run the playbook, and navigate to the Filebeat installation page on the ELK server GUI, make sure your playbook completed steps 1-4 on that page, and on step 5 click `Check Data`

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._